After Sleep Apnea Surgery

 There is usually not too much bleeding during the operation, but there is always a chance of bleeding when you come home after the operation.
-The most common time for bleeding after tonsillectomy or adenoidectomy is 4 to 8 days after surgery.
+The most common time for bleeding is 7 to 10 days after surgery.
 Sometimes bleeding may occur in the first 24 hours after the operation.
 Usually this early bleeding occurs within the first 2 hours.
 However, bleeding can occur at any time, until everything is healed, which takes about two to three weeks.
 If this occurs, swallow some ice water.
 If the bleeding persists, you should go to the Emergency Room for evaluation.

 MANAGE THE PAIN

-The two things that make pain go away are taking liquid pain medication (you will get a prescription to take home with you) and swallowing lots of liquids and keeping a humidifier by your bedside.
+The two things that make pain go away are taking liquid pain medication (you will get a prescription to take home with you), swallowing lots of liquids and keeping a humidifier by your bedside.

 A small fever (100 or 101 degrees) is common after surgery.
 If it goes above 102, call and we will discuss it.
 Often, fever goes away in a few days.
-You may take Tylenol to decrease the fever but DO NOT overdose this medication if you have taken Tylenol with Codeine or Tylenol with Hydrocodone pain medications.
+You may take Tylenol to decrease the fever but DO NOT overdose this medication if you have taken liquid pain medications.
 Stay away from aspirin, ibuprofen, Advil, Motrin and other non-steroidal pain relievers since they can increase bleeding.
-Make sure you are giving the pain medicine often.
+Make sure you are giving the pain medicine often (every 4-6 hours).